taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 ## Example Three - Input/Output Name Mapping

 Sometimes the names of inputs and outputs don't match, or they do match and you don't want them overwriting each other, like in the previous example.
-That's when `input_mapping` and `out_mapping` become helpful.
+That's when `input_mapping` and `output_mapping` become helpful.
 Both of these features map the inputs/outputs in the task's config to some volume name in the job plan.

-This pipeline has four tasks.
+This pipeline has one job with four tasks.

 The first task outputs a file with the date to the `the-ouput` directory. `the-output` is mapped to the new name `demo-disk`.
-The volume `demo-disk` is now available in the rest of the job plan for future steps to consume.
+The volume `demo-disk` is now available in the rest of the job plan for future steps to take as inputs.

 The second task reads and prints the contents of the file under the new name `demo-disk`.